neeleshapatil/Datawarehouse-Info/README.md

  1) No business logic in key so no changes based on business requirements.
  2) Better performance since key value is smaller.
 Less disk IO is required on when accessing single column indexes.
 Faster query performance.
+ 3) Required to implement history of slowly changing dimensions.
+ 4) Avoid conflicts among backend application keys.
+Different backend applications may use different columns as the dimension key

 - Surrogate Key Cons